VZhang06/Create-Oracle-Cloud-Instance/README.md

 # Create-Oracle-Cloud-Instance
 This is a python script which can be used to automatically register oracle cloud server.
-You need to input your username, email, and password for oracle, and the default option of shape is the Ampere VM.Standard.A1.flex, the best config you can get with always-free.
+Download  the .py and the .bat files.
+You need to manually edit your username, email, and password for oracle in the .py file, and edit the path to python and path to the script in .bat.
+The default option of shape is the Ampere VM.Standard.A1.flex-the best config you can get with always-free.

 ## The Python Script
 It needs your username, email, and password to log into your oracle cloud account, and you need to pin the *instance* to your home page, and it will download the SSH key and try to create an instance.
 If it fails, it will write the result *No resource available*  to a .txt file.